For Those With a Foreskin, Let's Talk About Smegma Control

 Patel describes the all-too-familiar balance of cleanliness and avoiding genital irritation.
 Retracting the foreskin should never be forced—a little bit of impatience or roughness can lead to lifelong penile trauma.
 But parents of young children are responsible for keeping their genitals clean.

-Patel added that considering that the rate of circumcision is declining in the United States, we may soon see a generation of parents with uncircumcised babies who may not have firsthand experience with foreskin hygiene.
+Patel added that considering that the rate of circumcision is declining in the United States, we may soon see a generation of parents with uncircumcised babies who may not have firsthand experience with foreskin hygiene and don't know how to keep the foreskin clean.

 Certain conditions may contribute to smegma buildup and what's known as acquired phimosis, or trouble retracting a previously functioning foreskin over the penis head.
 This can lead to discomfort but is generally resolvable with treatment.